yereverluvinunclebert/Panzer-CPU-Gauge-RC5-VB6/README.md

 * oleexp.tlb

-OLEEXP.TLB placed in sysWoW64 - required for the in-code timers by Fafalone during development.
+OLEEXP.TLB placed in sysWoW64 - required for the Core Audio by Fafalone during development.

 oleexp.tlb should typically be located in SysWow64 (or System32 on a 32-bit